 Social indicators document changes in attitude and behavior, which are correlated to the ultimate change in the factors influencing water quality.
 For instance, if the rate of overland sedimentation is a concern attributable to conventional tillage, you might survey farmer attitudes to conservation tillage.
 You can then launch an outreach and education campaign to change those attitudes (and hopefully, behaviors).
 This is measured by surveying the farmers a second time to see if anything has changed.

 To be effective, social indicators should be measured before and after a concerted educational campaign.
 It is especially helpful to measure social indicators during watershed planning activities.
 Purdue University, Michigan State University, University of Wisconsin and University of Minnesota have partnered together with U.S. EPA and Great Lakes states to develop a framework for collecting social indicators.
-Watershed groups and other watershed managers can view additional resources for social indicators work on their website.

 Environmental indicators are measurements of water quality, habitat, or some other criterion that tells you something about the health of the environment.
 They include such things as the amount of phosphorus or nitrogen in the water, population diversity of macroinvertebrates (animals such as aquatic insects, snails, crayfish, mussels, etc.), the growth of algae in lakes, the turbidity of the water, occurrences of certain species, or the mercury content in fish tissue.
 These indicators require more time, resources, and planning than administrative indicators do, but they usually are better for evaluating progress.
 Watershed groups are encouraged to collect core parameters (nitrogen, phosphate, flow/stages, habitat, dissolved oxygen, pH, total suspended solids, and temperature) at every sampling site during planning and after implementation.
 For assistance with how to collect those parameters, go to Purdue’s website of monitoring protocols from IDEM, IDNR, USFWS, and others.